UmerAR/SME-Block/README.md

   <img src="https://raw.githubusercontent.com/UmerAR/SME-Block/main/images/ChromeUpdate1.png" alt="ChromeUpdate-1">
   Click Remove Again
   <img src="https://raw.githubusercontent.com/UmerAR/SME-Block/main/images/ChromeUpdate2.png" alt="ChromeUpdate-2">
-  And now you will have to go to the <a href="https://github.com/UmerAR/SME-Block/releases">releases</a> and install the latest .rar file available.
+  And now you will have to go to the <a href="https://github.com/UmerAR/SME-Block/releases">releases</a> and install the latest .zip file available.
   Then you can follow the Installation instructions above and install the updated extension.

 </details>